fabric8io/fabric8/docs/openShiftDocker.md

 ## Run OpenShift V3 using Docker

-Probably the easiest way to use OpenShift V3 on your laptop is to use [Docker](https://docs.docker.com/) since thats the only thing you need to install and often developers already have it.
+Probably the easiest way to use OpenShift V3 on your laptop is to use [Docker](https://docs.docker.com/) since that's the only thing you need to install and often developers already have it.

 First you'll need to [install docker](https://docs.docker.com/installation/), the later the version generally the better it is!